Identification

 Chromatogram of 10 essential oils

-Chromatographic fingerprinting Identification:
+Chromatographic Fingerprinting Identification:

 Chromatographic techniques such as Gas Chromatography (GC) and High Pressure Liquid Chromatographic (HPLC) technology are used to accurately and precisely quantify and identify (ID) organic compounds such as Dietary Supplement bio-active ingredient chemicals.